maramas4/stackcheckmate/README.md

 | 🍎 **macOS** | `.app` | ⚙️ Coming Soon | — |
 | 🐧 **Linux** | `.bin` | ⚙️ Coming Soon | — |

-> 💡 The **Smart Installer** detects your OS and installs the right version automatically.
+> 💡 **The Smart Installer automatically detects your OS** and installs the correct version of StackCheckMate.

 ---